City-of-Helsinki/helsinki-profile-gdpr-api/README.md

 If `pk` is not the correct field lookup to use, set the setting `GDPR_API_MODEL_LOOKUP` to the correct value, for example `user__uuid`.

+If changing the field lookup that way doesn't solve the model instance searching, it's also possible to set the `GDPR_API_MODEL_LOOKUP` setting to an import path to a function, for example `myapp.gdpr.get_model_instance`.
+The function gets called whenever the GDPR API is accessed and the model instance is needed.
+The function gets two arguments, the model class specified by the `GDPR_API_MODEL` setting and the id from the GDPR API request's path.
+The function must return an instance of the model specified by the `GDPR_API_MODEL` setting, if an instance is found.
+If no instance is found, then the function must either return `None` or raise a `DoesNotExist` exception of the model.

 ## Development

 It's good to use a Python virtual environment: